ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 <!-- --- -->

-## JS: How to extract items from an Array or Object in a single line: Destructuring
+## [JS] How to extract items from an Array or Object in a single line: Destructuring

 Destructuring is a complex topic, but these are the basics: